afreeorange/base-image/README.md

 Done via `git` tags.
 Used to have a `VERSION` file but... why?
 [This comment](https://gist.github.com/rponte/fdc0724dd984088606b0#gistcomment-3064455) on a gist is how I extract the version when manually building and deploying.
 DockerHub itself relies on git tags.

+So don't forget to `git push origin --tags` 🤗

 ### DockerHub Tagging

 Under "Build Configurations"